 Things are going great!
 Sleep schedule is… well… not so great.
 Many sleepless nights are going into our new project but I’m sure it will be worth it when the community gets to experience CityRP how it should be.

 What are you guys cooking up in the world of Garry’s Mod roleplay?

-Lizard: We are currently working on a new version of the CityRP gamemode.
-This gamemode is older than dinosaurs!
-It’s been around a long time… It’s due a rework and needs to be more optimised, giving the players a better roleplay experience.
-So we done that.
+Lizard: We are currently working on a new version of the CityRP game mode.
+This game mode is older than dinosaurs!
+It’s been around a long time… It’s due to a rework and needs to be more optimized, giving the players a better roleplay experience.
+So we did that.

 “This gamemode is older than dinosaurs!
 It’s been around a long time… It’s due a rework and needs to be more optimised, giving the players a better roleplay experience.
 So we done that.”

 What is the difference between your gamemode and other roleplay gamemodes?
 For instance DarkRP or Nutscript.